IntelRealSense/RealSenseID/Readme.md

 {
 public:
     // Called when result is available for a detected face.
-    // If the status==AuthenticateStatus::Success then the user_id will point to c string of the authenenticated user id. void OnResult(const RealSenseID::AuthenticateStatus status, const char* user_id) override {
+    // If the status==AuthenticateStatus::Success then the user_id will point to c string of the authenticated user id. void OnResult(const RealSenseID::AuthenticateStatus status, const char* user_id) override {
         if (status == RealSenseID::AuthenticateStatus::Success)